sidnair01/cse15l-lab-reports/Lab1Report.md

 >*Remotely Connecting*

-The first step to remotely connecting is instaling an SSH program, for example, OpenSSH for Windows.
+The first step to remotely connecting is installing an SSH program, for example, OpenSSH for Windows.
 Then create a new terminal in VSCode and type ```ssh cs15lwi22zz@ieng6.ucsd.edu```, replacing ```zz``` with the phrase associated with your student ETS account, and entering the password associated with such ETS account.
 If you don't know your ETS account, visit this [Link](https://sdacs.ucsd.edu/~icc/index.php) and enter your username and student ID number, and change your password if necessary.

 ![Image](https://i.gyazo.com/6ebe06beeb7c622d365c6cb6c4b9cd99.png)